wtafuck/sae/README.md

 To transform data to SAE graph

-./bin/sae –i ./resource/facebook -o ./data/facebook -t md
+./bin/sae -i ./resource/facebook -o ./data/facebook -t md

 #### Example for make tencent data
 The input file is placed at /tmp/tencent8.graph

 To transform data to SAE graph

-./bin/sae –i ./tmp/tencent8.graph -o ./data/tencent_weibo -t mt
+./bin/sae -i ./tmp/tencent8.graph -o ./data/tencent_weibo -t mt

 #### Example for influence maximization
 The input file is placed at ./data/facebook

 To run influence maximization with constant edge weight as 0.5 and number of seed users as 10:

-./bin/sae –i ./data/facebook –t im –k 10 –w const –c 0.5
+./bin/sae -i ./data/facebook -t im -k 10 -w const -c 0.5

 #### Example for dynamicMST
 The input file is placed at ./data.txt